 This game was notable for its detailed graphics (for the time) and the sprite scaling effect that would become very popular in the late 80s.

-3: Space Wars by Cinematronics (1977) – The very first game to use a vector monitor happened to be the best selling game that year and it also happened to have some Star Trek influence to it.
-The space war concept was not anything new – students had been creating a game like this for computers at universities for some time already but this would mark the first time that the concept would come to the public.
+3: Space Wars by (Vectorbeam/Cinematronics; 1977) – The first mass-produced arcade game to use a vector monitor happened to be the best selling game that year and the highest grossing one to boot.
+Launching the same year as Star Wars certainly helped, but it also happened to have some Star Trek influence to it.
+The space war concept was not anything new – students had been creating a game like this for computers at universities for some time already (such as Galaxy Game from 1971) but this would mark the first time that the concept would reach the public.

-The idea for this game was enhanced by space battles people had seen in Star Trek with the Enterprise engaging alien space craft.
+The idea for this game was enhanced by space battles people had seen in Star Trek with the Enterprise engaging in those classic stand-off space battles.
 In fact for Space Wars, the second player ship is actually a Constitution-class starship.
 The game came in a huge cabinet and featured a control set that would be copied in later games like Asteroids and it also featured a number of variations that players could choose from, such as a sun or black hole at the center and more.
-I have read that this actually came out in 1976 but many sources say 1977.
-Either way, here’s a short video of the game in action.
+There were two versions of this, which has caused a little confusion – the original was by Vectorbeam and I believe launched in 1976, while Cinematronics bought the tech and released this version in ’77.
+This was the best earning game up until Space Invaders came along:

-4: Orbit by Atari (1978) – Orbit was Atari’s answer to Cinematronics Space Wars but instead of using a vector monitor, they opted for a raster (standard) monitor.
-This took the Star Trek influence up a notch however as you could play as either the starship Enterprise or a Klingon Battle Cruiser.
+4: Orbit by (Atari; 1978) – Orbit was Atari’s answer to Cinematronics Space Wars but instead of using a vector monitor, they opted for a raster (standard) monitor.
+This took the Star Trek influence up a notch however as you could play as either the starship Enterprise or a Klingon Battle Cruiser (all unlicensed, of course).
 This game also included many game variations like Space Wars did and it also was among the first Atari games to use professional, comic book style side art but the game did not do as well as the aforementioned title.
 Atari would later make up for this with their color vector game, Space Duel.

 Official Star Trek Games